-Let's sketch the geographical skeleton of eastern North America as a strip of land from the Arctic Ocean, down through Central Pennsylvania, to Chesapeake Bay.
-The Bay is essentially a southern continuation of the Susquehanna River, so this area might be described as the Susquehanna watershed, extended.
+Let's sketch the geographical skeleton of eastern North America as a strip of land from the Arctic Ocean, down through Central Pennsylvania, to the Chesapeake Bay.
+The Bay is essentially a southern continuation of the Susquehanna River so this area might be described as the Susquehanna watershed, extended.

 |Keystone State Water Ways|